The 5 Greatest Concerts in Cleveland’s History

 David Spero was destined to be part of Rock and roll’s history!

-Starting at age 13, he worked on his father Herman’s Upbeat TV show holding cue cards and later serving as ‘Talent Coordinator’ and then Associate Producer.
+Starting at age 13, he worked on his father Herman’s Upbeat TV show holding cue cards and later serving as ‘Talent Coordinator.’
 Upbeat was seen in over 100 cities between 1964 and 1971.
 He has since produced four Upbeat Live shows on Cleveland television garnering 3 Emmy nominations.
-A radio career started in 1968 (at the age of 17) at WXEN-FM in Cleveland.
-Stints at WNCR, WMMS, M105 and WNCX helped establish him as a top disc jockey in, the then new and emerging, field of FM radio.
-He was inducted into the Ohio Radio and TV Hall of Fame in 2004.

 David took a thirteen year break from Rock and Roll when he accepted a job as Managing Director/Midwest for Columbia/Tri Star Pictures.
 He coordinated the regional releases of such pictures as Ghostbusters, The Natural, Tootsie, and Gandhi during his tenure.

 But Rock and Roll came calling again in 1990 when Eagle Joe Walsh asked Spero to manage his career.
 He added other artists such as Harry Nilsson, Vanilla Ice, Eric Carmen and Ian Hunter.
-Spero produced ‘The Joe Walsh/Glenn Frey Tour’ which was the precursor to ‘The Eagles: Hell Freezes Over Tour’.
+Spero produced ‘The Joe Walsh/Glenn Frey Tour’ which was the precursor to ‘The Eagles: Hell Freezes Over Tour.’

 Janet Macoska Bio